-- Understand our individual roles when doing business in various parts of the world and with potential customers and business partners, including which trade compliance laws apply to each of our business lines - Know the current list of sanctioned or embargoed countries (see Trade Controls and Sanctions on the Intranet ) - Conduct due diligence on partners, customers and prospective customers - Systematically screen prospective and current customers and business partners against the U.S. Department of Treasury's Office of Foreign Assets Control's Specially Designated Nationals and Blocked Persons List (commonly referred to as "OFAC SDN") and similar lists in other countries - Do not conduct unauthorized business with a sanctioned organization or individual - Know the proper procedures for products or services we are exporting - Remain alert for red flags, such as payments made through multiple accounts, requests that payments be made at odd times or in odd amounts and requests for refunds in forms that are different from the payment originally used
+- Understand our individual roles when doing business in various parts of the world and with potential customers and business partners, including understanding which trade laws apply to our business activities and business partners - Remain aware of embargoed countries and global sanctions requirements (see Trade Controls and Sanctions on the Intranet) - Conduct due diligence on customers, prospective customers, and other business partners. - Screen customers, prospective customers, and other business partners, on a recurring basis, against sanctions lists, including those of the U.S. Department of Treasury's Office of Foreign Assets Control (OFAC) (and lists maintained by other countries, using leading tools and technology - Do not conduct unauthorized business with a sanctioned organization or individual - Know the requirements and procedures for products or services we are exporting

+Remain alert for and report suspicious business requests and payment activity.
 If you have any questions about sanctions or export controls, Seek Help.